ianshil/PhD_thesis/Toolbox_ModLog/Soundness/README.md

 NOTES
 -----

-In Prop_Bi_Int, each file has a specific role:
+In Soundness, each file has a specific role:

               wKH_sKH_soundness.v  ==>  shows soundess of wKH (resp. sKH) w.r.t. the local (resp. global) semantic consequence relation